crustio/crust-node/README.md

 # Crust client
-On one hand, this project is used to install all crust related programs, including chain, TEE, API, IPFS, etc. On the other hand, it provides the corresponding command line to assist the startup of the crust programs.
+On one hand, this project is used to install all crust related programs, including chain, TEE, API, etc. On the other hand, it provides the corresponding command line to assist the startup of the crust programs.

 ## Preparation work
 - Hardware requirements: